wyatt-connolly/twitter-clone/README.md

 # :pencil: Lessons

-The goal for this project was to replicate a social media website as close as possible with CRUD features.
-I knew I needed a sign-in, back-end and state management tool so I chose Next-Auth, Firebase and Recoil.
-A takeaway I learned from the experience is that Next-Auth is a gamechanger.
-After using a normal registration form with my ecommerce site, I will always go with Next-Auth in the future.
-Instead of filling out your information individally, Next-Auth allows a single click sign-in with most providers (I chose Google) which helps onboard users faster.
+The goal of this project was to replicate a social media website as close as possible with CRUD features.
+I knew I needed a sign-in, back-end, and state management tool so I chose Next-Auth, Firebase, and Recoil.
+A takeaway I learned from the experience is that Next-Auth is a game-changer.
+After using a normal registration form with my eCommerce site, I will always go with Next-Auth in the future.
+Instead of filling out your information individually, Next-Auth allows a single click sign-in with most providers (I chose Google) which helps onboard users faster.

 I also gained experience with Firebase and Recoil.
-I used Sanity in my ecommerce project, and they are both amazing backends.
+I used Sanity in my eCommerce project, and they are both amazing backends.
 Both of them have their pros and cons, and I will use both in the future.
-However Recoil seems to be a better experience in this project compared to react context.
-It has more of the same properties of useState which I'm familiar of.
+However, Recoil seems to be a better experience in this project compared to react context.
+It has more of the same properties of useState which I'm familiar with.

 # :crystal_ball: Visual Demo